Engineering & Applied Science (ENAS)

 * ENAS 118a, Introduction to Engineering, Innovation, and DesignLawrence Wilen

 An introduction to engineering, innovation, and design process.
 Principles of material selection, stoichiometry, modeling, data acquisition, sensors, rapid prototyping, and elementary microcontroller programming.
 Types of engineering and the roles engineers play in a wide range of organizations.
 Lectures are interspersed with practical exercises.
 Students work in small teams on an engineering/innovation project at the end of the term.
 Priority to first-year students.
-RP
+SCRP

 MW 9:25am-10:15am